dvreeze/yaidom/docs/someXmlGotchas.rst

 It is telling that it is extremely hard to come up with a solid notion of "equality" for XML documents (yes, I know, there is an
 XPath function fn:deep-equal).

+It is also telling that depending on the configuration of a DOM parser, the same XML document may be parsed into quite different
+DOM trees.

+Moreover, validation against a DTD or schema may trigger the downloading of a chain of DTDs or schema documents, maybe for something as mundane as the determination of which whitespace is "ignorable".
+And if you want to prevent that downloading from the internet, be prepared to spend a lot of time to set up proper caching of those DTDs and schemas.

 Fortunately, in practice most XML (out of our control) that we deal with is "reasonably sane".
 On the other hand, the more we control the XML ourselves, the more we can keep it simple.